redhatdemocentral/rhcs-bpms-install-demo/README.md

 2. Clone the repository

-In another window, clone the remote repository after logging in and identifying the repository URL in the Admin Perspective.
+In another window, clone the remote repository after logging in to Business Central, creating a repository and identifying the repository URL in the Admin Perspective (this example is a BackOffice repository).
 ```
 $ git clone git://localhost:9418/BackOffice
 ```